virezox/mech/widevine/readme.md

 adb shell /data/frida-server
 ~~~

-Then start Android Chrome and visit [Bitmovin demo][4].
-If you receive this
+Then start Android Chrome and visit [Shaka Player][4].
+Click the green play
-prompt:
+button.
+If you receive this prompt:

 > bitmovin.com wants to play protected content.
 Your device’s identity will be
 > verified by Google.